Course Start DatesMonday 9th March 2020

 Please click BOOK ONLINE to be redirected to our booking page which contains full course information.

 Course duration: 3 days

 Places are restricted to a maximum of 10 to ensure sufficient one-to-one attention.
 To attend this course you should be a 'proficient thrower' able to comfortably and quickly throw a range of basic, medium sized forms.
-Full information about our courses including booking terms can be found on our website.
+Full information about our courses, including booking and cancellation terms, can be found on our website.

 David Frith is one of the most respected of Britain's active potters.
 He has travelled extensively; teaching - both pottery and kiln-building, giving exhibitions and holding workshops.
 This outstandingly popular advanced level course has been extended to three days of intensive tuition, and will cover all aspects of throwing with practical demonstrations and hands-on sessions using Shimpo Whisper potter’s wheels.
 You will throw a wide range of bowls, platters and jars as well as lidded forms.
 David will deal with many aspects of surface pattern direct onto the newly thrown form, including faceting, paddling and rope-impressed design.
 He will also demonstrate two-piece throwing to enable bigger jars and bottles to be made.

 Have you been inspired by the Great British Pottery Throw Down?
 Browse the range of inspiring pottery and ceramics courses at Potclays.
 We have been teaching beginners and practised professionals alike for over 35 years!

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above.
 Your voucher code must be provided at the point of booking.